kovidgoyal/calibre/manual/gui.rst

 The Book Details display shows the cover and all the metadata for the currently selected book.
-It can be hidden via the button in the lower right corner of the main |app| window.
+It can be hidden via the button in the lower right corner of the main calibre window.
 The author names shown in the Book Detail panel are clickable, they will by default take you to the Wikipedia page for the author.
 This can be customized by right clicking on the author name and selecting Manage this author.